 The terms we commonly use to describe different sexual orientations include (but are not limited to):

-- Gay: A man or man-aligned person who is sexually attracted to other men (or man-aligned people.
+- Gay: A man who is sexually attracted to other men.
 Gay is also often used as an umbrella term for people in various same-sex or queer relationships.

-- Lesbian: A woman or woman-aligned person who is sexually attracted to other women or woman-aligned people.
+- Lesbian: A woman who is sexually attracted to other women.

-- Queer: This is often used as an umbrella term by people who identify as members of the LGBTQ+ community.
-Some people prefer to use this term to describe their sexuality or gender identity, while others prefer to use it in addition to more specific labels.
+- Queer: This is often used as an umbrella term used by people with sexual orientations other than straight.
 While “queer” has been and can still be seen as a slur, many members of the LGBTQ+ community have reclaimed the word as their own.